Quantum-access security of the Winternitz one-time signature scheme: Overview

 \paragraph{Related work.} Quantum-access security for encryption is an active research area, and generalizing chosen-ciphertext security notions to the quantum access setting has posed, and poses, similar challenges as the ones encountered in the authenticity setting \cite{boneh2013secure,GHS16,GKS20}.
 On the negative side, key recovery attacks in the quantum access model against a number of symmetric-key primitives that are secure in the respective standard attack models have been discovered \cite{SS17,KLLNP16}, and have lead to the discovery of quantum attacks that can be performed without quantum access to secret-keyed functionalities \cite{BHNPSS19}.

-There are a number of works that prove query lower bounds using variants of the superposition oracle technique \cite{LZ19,CFHL20,GHHM20,Unruh21}.
-In the concurrent work \cite{Unruh21}, a similar reasoning using approximately invariant subspaces is employed to prove query lower bounds for random permutation oracles.
+There are a number of works that prove query lower bounds using variants of the superposition oracle technique \cite{LZ19,CFHL20,GHHM20}.
+In particular, the works \cite{CFHL20,blocki2020security} prove query bounds for generating hash chains in the QROM, considering \emph{parallel queries}.
+This analysis does not help when proving the security of the Winternitz OTS, as here the difficulty of \emph{inverting} an existing hash chain has to be exploited, and not the difficulty of \emph{generating} a hash chain.